akkyie/xcdoc/README.md

 ## Disclaimer

 - `xcdoc` runs locally against the documentation files already installed with your copy of Xcode; it does not ship or redistribute any Apple documentation or data files.
-- Implementation is based solely on observing on-disk data layouts and using published SwiftDocC APIs; no Apple executables are reverse-engineered.
+- Implementation is based solely on observations of on-disk data layouts and published SwiftDocC APIs; no Apple executables are reverse-engineered.
 - Generated Markdown is for personal/internal use only; do not republish Apple documentation extracted with this tool.
 Ensure your usage complies with Apple’s terms and applicable laws.
 - This project is an independent open-source tool and is not authorized, sponsored, or otherwise approved by Apple Inc.
 - Swift®, Xcode®, and macOS® are trademarks of Apple Inc.